uditvarshney001/Doraemonbot/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Queer ♕︎](https://t.me/QueerAIBotSupport) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [DORAEMON︎](https://t.me/QueerAIBotSupport) or simply submit a pull request on the readme.

-# Queer ♕︎ the telegram Bot Project
+# DORAEMON︎ the telegram Bot Project
-Queer ♕︎ (Base AioGram)
+DORAEMON︎ (Base AioGram)

 ## Contributors